Pamper Yourself with 15 DIY Essential Oil Bath Bombs

 How do you make bath bombs?

-No need to worry if you never made bath bombs before.
-It’s just a matter of mixing ingredients in the right order.
-And once you’ve made your first batch you’ll quickly see how great they are for gifting too so check out these amazing DIY essential oil bath bomb recipes, find your favorite, and give it a go!
+There’s no need to worry if you have never made bath bombs before because it’s just a matter of mixing ingredients in the correct order.
+And once you’ve made your first batch, you’ll quickly see how great they are for gifting, so check out these fantastic DIY essential oil bath bomb recipes, find your favorite, and give it a go!

 15 DIY Essential Oil Bath Bombs – You’ve Got to Try

 Fresh lemon and creamy sweet vanilla make this essential oil bath bombs recipe smell just like a slice of lemon meringue pie!
-You’ll find this swirled bath bomb recipe is just as heavenly as store-bought bath bombs.
+This swirled bath bomb recipe is just as heavenly as store-bought bath bombs.

 You’ll find this birthday cake bath bomb recipe is easy to make – kids included!
 Make a batch together or make several as gifts.
 Birthday cake bombs make the best birthday gift – no matter how many candles are on the cake!

-Green tea and lemon are such an energizing combo and these bath bombs seem like the perfect choice when you’re feeling tired and you need a kick.
+Green tea and lemon are such an energizing combo, and these bath bombs seem like the perfect choice when you’re feeling tired and need a kick.
 And since they contain coconut oil, they are also wonderful for dry skin.

-Activated charcoal is excellent at removing impurities from the skin so if you’re looking to get a brighter complexion and hydrate your skin at the same time these black bath bombs are definitely worth a try.
+Activated charcoal is excellent at removing impurities from the skin, so if you’re looking to get a brighter complexion and hydrate your skin simultaneously, these black bath bombs are definitely worth a try.

 This rose garden DIY bath bomb recipe uses beet powder for natural pink color with a combination of dried rose petals.
-The classic scent of rose blended with eucalyptus essential oil creates an irresistible, ultra-indulgent treat – you’ve got to try!
+The classic scent of rose blended with eucalyptus essential oil creates an irresistible, ultra-indulgent treat – you’ve got to try it!

 As good as they might look, these green tea bath bombs are a therapeutic cocktail that will simply melt away your stress and tiredness.
 There are quite a few pampering ingredients in there, such as avocado and grapeseed oil, as well as lavender and lemongrass essential oil.

-I’ve always found orange essential oil to have an uplifting scent and these DIY essential oil bath bombs made with orange oil are sure to lift your mood.
-If you decide to make them in a flower-shaped mold too, they would make great party favors.
+I’ve always found orange essential oil to have an uplifting scent, and these DIY essential oil bath bombs made with orange oil are sure to lift your mood.
+They will make great party favors if you decide to make them in a flower-shaped mold.

-I don’t think there’s anybody that likes having a cold but you might see the upside if you try these decongesting DIY bath bombs.
+I don’t think there’s anybody who likes having a cold, but you might see the upside if you try these decongesting DIY bath bombs.
 Peppermint and eucalyptus essential oils can help clear your airways and fight off a nasty bug.

 You May Also Like: Fall Essential Oil Room Sprays